Chi-Square Distribution (X²) – Tutorial With Examples

 Chi-square distribution example

 The chi-square distribution is applied in many statistical and theoretical tests.
-Here are its most frequent applications:
+Here are the most frequent tests it is applied on:

 Pearson’s chi-square test